-When shopping for a building site to buy for your new home, do some homework to select the best site.
+When shopping for a building site to buy for your new home or second home do some homework to select the best site.
 Not only will you be convinced that it's the best location for your new home, but you'll also know how geographically sound the lot is and what to expect after the home is constructed.